C-Real (rapper): 2009–15: Mixtapes and debut studio album

 C-Real told Adu-Poku he was working on a mixtape with his cousin Joseph Deo-Silas and some of his close-knit friends.
-On November 3, 2009, he released Multiples of C, a 7-track mixtape that features guest appearances from UNO and A.ma.
-C-Real described the mixtape as an "exhibition mixtape" designed to showcase his versatility.
-In April 2011, he teamed up with E.L to release Project Hip Hop, a 9-track collaborative mixtape that features guest artists such as Sherifa and Gemini.
+On November 3, 2009, he released Multiples of C, a seven-track mixtape.
+Described by the rapper as an "exhibition mixtape" designed to showcase his versatility, the project features guest appearances from Uno and A.ma.
+In April 2011, he teamed up with rapper E.L to release Project Hip Hop, a nine-track collaborative mixtape that features collaborations with Sherifa and Gemini.
 The mixtape was produced by DJ Juls, E.L and Aphroteq.